Uvacoder/workshop-react-rendering/README.md

 It is said that React is "fast enough".
 This is very true for most applications.

-Rendering performance problems might occur in 2 different situations: we render many components or native elements, or we perform very frequent updates, during animations or gestures.
+However, rendering performance problems might occur in 2 different situations:
+1. we render many components or native elements, or
+2. we perform very frequent updates, during animations or gestures.

 We'll take an hands-on approach to identify performance problems, measure them using the React Profiler and we'll fix them using various optimization techniques such as __React.memo()__, __useMemo()__, __useCallback()__ and __useRef()__.